Fast Online Learning of CLiFF-maps in Changing Environments: Online CLiFF-map Update Method

 The SWGMM represents speed and direction jointly as velocity $\mathbf{V} = [\theta, \rho]^\top$ using direction $\theta$ and speed $\rho$, where $\rho \in \mathbb{R}^+$, $\theta \in [0,2\pi)$.
 This semi-wrapped probability density function (PDF) over velocities can be visualized as a function on a cylinder.
 Direction values $\theta$ are wrapped on the unit circle and the speed $\rho$ runs along the length of the cylinder.

 Since the direction $\theta$ is a circular variable and the speed is linear, a mixture of \emph{semi-wrapped} normal distributions (SWNDs) is used.
-Encoding the multi-modal characteristic of the human motion flow, an SWGMM is a PDF represented as a weighted sum of $J$ SWNDs:
+Encoding the multimodal characteristic of human motion flow, an SWGMM is a PDF represented as a weighted sum of $J$ SWNDs:

 where $\boldsymbol{\xi} = \{ \xi_j = (\mix_j, \mean_j, \cov_j) | j \in \mathbb{Z}^+ \}$ denotes a finite set of components of the SWGMM, $\mix_j$ denotes the mixing factor and satisfies $0 \leq \mix_j \leq 1$, and an SWND $\SWND_{\cov, \mean}$ is formally defined as